Skip to main content

 Uncomfortable when sitting to eat, city bus or lounging.
 Yes, must endure on long distance bus, train, or plain rides, etc.

-I store my 2 luggages in my dorm without fear and no bad history, so I hide passport under my mattress ( I know.
-I know.
-I know.) or leave in hostel staff’s safe – best.
+He stores his 2 luggages in his dorm without fear and no bad history, so he hides his passport under his mattress (he knows. he knows. he knows.) or leaves it in hostel staff’s safe – best.

 Carry 1 or 2 hard copies of Passport instead, seldom unaccepted, accepted at some national museums trying to protect against crazies.

-For me, my money belt is a ‘transit garment’.
+For Scott, his money belt is a ‘transit garment’.
 The reason is friction.
-A money belt worn under sweaty trousers in tropical heat is not a thing I want to access in front of a vendor, and the moment of accessing it in public is the moment its value collapses.
+A money belt worn under sweaty trousers in tropical heat is not a thing he wants to access in front of a vendor, and the moment of accessing it in public is the moment its value collapses.

 6. The sock’s money split.
-Cash slid inside each sock on the ankle’s inside so possible bulge is not noticeable. divided between left and right socks on inside of ankles I put large bills on one side & small bills on the other just so I know where to easily find each.
+Cash slid inside each sock on the ankle’s inside so possible bulge is not noticeable.
+Divided between left and right socks on inside of ankles he put large bills on one side & small bills on the other just so he knows where to easily find each.
 It is also very hard to spot or reach in public without others noticing.

-Anecdote: In a large Asian market somewhere after having lunch at a food stall, I reached down into my sock to pull out some money.
-The adjacent stall’s owner saw what I did, looked at me and starting chuckling.
-I did too.
+Anecdote: In a large Asian market somewhere after having lunch at a food stall, Scott reached down into his sock to pull out some money.
+The adjacent stall’s owner saw what he did, looked at him and started chuckling.
+So did Scott.

 The principle behind these 7 “hidden places’ is straightforward: spread the risk.
 No single place holds everything.
 Each one is hidden well enough that an inattentive mistake or honest accident won’t put you at financial risk.
-I have written about staying visually unremarkable in Safe 2: Appearance.
+Scott has written about staying visually unremarkable in Safe 2: Appearance.

-Where is Cash hidden in my daypack & rolling luggage?
+Where is Cash hidden in his daypack & rolling luggage?

 Backup cash in luggage survives worst scenario: stolen luggage or big emergency.

-In my Osprey daypack article I describe how the $5000 was ‘hidden’ in a specially designed & constructed ‘false floor’ between two compartments.
+In his Osprey daypack article Scott describes how the $5000 was ‘hidden’ in a specially designed & constructed ‘false floor’ between two compartments.

 Rolling Luggage Hidden Floor: The rolling luggage solution was unintentionally built into the manufacturer’s soft luggage design.
 It had a hard fabric floor that folded up into the bag when the bag was compressed or flattened.
 But that internal fabric bottom folded down to form a rigid floor of the bag when it was full and being rolled.

-Anecdote: TSA/ICE Atlanta Airport : I was at a US airport once with five thousand US dollars in crisp hundreds packed into my daypack.
+Anecdote: TSA/ICE Atlanta Airport: Scott was at a US airport once with five thousand US dollars in crisp hundreds packed into his daypack.
 Routine bag inspection.
-I told the TSA agents the cash was in there.
-I helped them open the bag.
+He told the TSA agents the cash was in there.
+He helped them open the bag.
 They had it in their hands, full physical access, knowing exactly what they were looking for, and they could not find it.
-They handed it back to me, slightly embarrassed.
+They handed it back to him, slightly embarrassed.

 That is a good check on whether a hiding spot is doing its job.
 If a trained inspector with the $5000 literally between his fingers and still can’t find it.

 The hostel ‘safety’ storage routine is its own small system.
-Passport tucked under the sheets against the wall when I sleep.
-Daypack & rolling luggage in MY locker or cable-locked to the bedframe.
-I cover the rural and city luggage storage logic in Safe 7: In the City, In the Country.
+Passport tucked under the sheets against the wall when he sleeps.
+Daypack & rolling luggage in HIS locker or cable-locked to the bedframe.
+He covers the rural and city luggage storage logic in Safe 7: In the City, In the Country.

 The rule of thumb is to match the security level to the day’s actual situation, not to the worst-case fantasy.